jnnkhrtmnn/stock-outperformance-ml-pipe/README.md

 In addition, the certainity of machine learning predictions has to be assessed.
 Also, correlations within the entire portfolio and corresponding risks have to be checked.

-On the technical side, an inference (micro)service as outlined in my `ml-blueprint-arch` repository could be useful.
+On the technical side, an inference (micro-)service as outlined in my `ml-blueprint-arch` repository could be useful.
 This would also include e.g. automatic checks for dividend payout dates, as the are not used as a lagged feature n the model and hence have to be known beforehand.
 Additionally, model versioning could be refined and data versioning is also recommended in production use.

 ## Setup & environment